| Home |

 - **

 - Usually gets it.
-Might need repetition, hand or body signals or a
+Might need repetition, hand or body signals

 - ***